 How can authorized payers make payment on my behalf?

 Once the authorized payer has logged into e-billing, the payer can change his/her password, and set up and store his/her own profile and account information.
 Thereafter, unless authorization is canceled, the third party will be notified via his/her own e-mail address that the student's e-bill is available for viewing.
 The individual can log into the Web site to view the student's billing information and make a payment.
-This authorization only gives access to statements and payment options; authorized payers will not have access to any other student records.
+This authorization only gives access to bill details and payment options; authorized payers will not have access to any other student records.

 Do authorized payers have to make their payment online?